-- · Antibiotic treatment, if received early, can save lives and chances of recovery are increased.
-However, permanent disability or death can still occur. - · Vaccinations are available and should be considered for: 1) Those living in close guarters, 2) College students 25 years old or younger - Vaccinations are effective against 4 of the 5 most common bacterial types that cause 70% of the disease in the U.S. (but does not protect against all types of meningitis). - Vaccinations take 7-10 days to become effective, with protection lasting 3-5 years. - The cost of vaccine varies so check with your health care provider. - Vaccination is safe; common side effects are redness and minor pain at injection site for up to two days. - Vaccination is available at the Grayson County Health Department.
+Antibiotic treatment, if received early, can save lives and chances of recovery are increased; however, permanent disability or death can still occur.
+Vaccinations are available and should be considered for living in close quarters and college students 25 years or younger.
+Vaccinations are effective against 4 of the 5 most common bacterial types that cause 70% of the disease in the US (but does not protect against all types of meningitis).
+Vaccinations take 7-10 days to become effective, with protection lasting 3-5 years.
+The cost of vaccination varies so check with your health care provider.
+Vaccination is safe; common side effects are redness and minor pain at injection site for up to two days.
+Vaccination is available at the Grayson County Health Department.